 - Exists to explore and clarify the scope of religious education in schools and its relationship to other areas of the curriculum.
 It aims to facilitate joint involvement in decision and policy making at national level and to provide a means of communication between member bodies, offering opportunities to share ideas and learn from each other.

 - Meets in full Council twice a year, usually in London but online during the pandemic.
-Hosts eminent speakers including government ministers and feedback from members.
+Hosts eminent speakers including government ministers and receives feedback from members.
 Venues are provided by member organisations or others and have included the Zoroastrian Centre in Harrow, The London Muslim Centre, Whitechapel, the Jewish Museum, Camden Town.
-Gurdwara Sri Guru Singh Sabha, BAPS Shri Swaminarayan Mandir (Neasden Temple) and Kagyu Samye Dzong London Tibetan Buddhist Centre.
+Gurdwara Sri Guru Singh Sabha, BAPS Shri Swaminarayan Mandir (Neasden Temple), Kagyu Samye Dzong and the London Tibetan Buddhist Centre.